-During the Autumn term, children in KS1 have been learning lots within science.
+During the Autumn term, children in KS1 learnt lots within science.

-In Year 1, they begun learning about the seasons, focussing on Autumn.
-In lessons, they have been asking their own questions, learning that they can be answered in different ways and recording Autumn in various ways.
-The children have made their own Autumn posters/pictures which linked in to the harvest celebration at top site.
-Also, they have recorded changes that happen in Autumn, using pictures to represent these changes.
+In Year 1, they began learning about the seasons, focussing on Autumn.
+In lessons, they asked their own questions, learning that they can be answered in different ways and recorded Autumn in various ways.
+The children made their own Autumn posters/pictures which linked in to the harvest celebration at top site.
+Also, they recorded changes that happen in Autumn, using pictures to represent these changes.
 Year 1 will continue to learn about the seasons throughout the year, understanding how daylight hours can change and what happens to the weather and trees/flowers.
-This term, the children in Year 1 will be learning about parts of animals.
-In this unit, they are learning about the different senses, human body parts and labelling the parts of animals.
+The children have also learnt about parts of animals, learning about the different senses, human body parts and labelling the parts of animals.

 Seasons Parts of animals

-In Year 2, children begun the year by learning about living things.
+In Year 2, children began the year learning about living things.
 This built upon children's prior knowledge from Year 1 where they learnt about animals and their groups.
-Children have been learning how to ask their own questions which make sense, knowing that questions can be answered in more than one way, learning how to record information in different ways and identifying/classifying.
+Children learnt how to ask their own questions which make sense, knowing that questions can be answered in more than one way, learning how to record information in different ways and identifying/classifying.
 In this unit, the children identified how we change as humans from babies to adults, learnt about what living things need and learnt about the life cycles of animals (including humans) and plants.
-This term, they will be continuing this understanding of living things when they look at habitats, comparing different habitats and identifying what animals need to survive.
-The main focus of this term will be data collection, recording our findings using tally charts (table), bar charts etc.
+The children also continued this understanding of living things when they looked is at habitats, comparing different habitats and identifying what animals need to survive.
+The main focus was data collection and recording our findings using tally charts (table), bar charts etc.

 The principal focus of science teaching in key stage 1 is to enable pupils to experience and observe phenomena, looking more closely at the natural and humanly constructed world around them.
 They should be encouraged to be curious and ask questions about what they notice.
 They should be helped to develop their understanding of scientific ideas by using different types of scientific enquiry to answer their own questions, including observing changes over a period of time, noticing patterns, grouping and classifying things, carrying out simple comparative tests, and finding things out using secondary sources of information.
 They should begin to use simple scientific language to talk about what they have found out and communicate their ideas to a range of audiences in a variety of ways.
 Most of the learning about science should be done through the use of first-hand practical experiences, but there should also be some use of appropriate secondary sources, such as books, photographs and videos.